rust-lang/rust/src/doc/reference/src/visibility-and-privacy.md

 With the notion of an item being either public or private, Rust allows item accesses in two cases:

-1. If an item is public, then it can be used externally through any of its accessible ancestors (either by anyone that has an access to an ancestor in the case of a chain of public ancestors, or by the siblings of a private ancestor, in the case of a chain of public ancestors terminating into a private ancestor).
+1. If an item is public, then it can be accessed externally from some module `m` if you can access all the item's parent modules from `m`.
+You can also potentially be able to name the item through re-exports.
+See below.
 2. If an item is private, it may be accessed by the current module and its descendants.